AliOKeeffe/The-Animal-Association-Game/README.md

 #### SetTimeout() method on incorrect cards
 - When the user selects an incorrect animal during the game a shake animation CSS rule is added to the animal card using a click listener.
 - When testing the game I noticed that once the card has been clicked once, the shake animation didn't fire on subsequent clicks.
 - In order to fix this I added the setTimeout() method to call a function to remove the CSS class after half a second (sufficient time for the animation to finish).
-This meant that for subsequent incorrect clicks, the shake animation rule could be added to card again meaning that the card shakes each time it is clicked.
+This meant that for subsequent incorrect clicks, the shake animation rule could be added to the card again meaning that the card shakes each time it is clicked.

 #### Making a Deep Clone of an Object
-- In order avoid having duplicated animals showing in a game, each time an animal card is written to the DOM it is spliced out of the animals object.
+- In order to avoid having duplicated animals showing in a game, each time an animal card is written to the DOM it is spliced out of the animals object.
 In order to avoid altering the original animals object I needed to first make a clone of the object and splice the animals out of the new object instead.
 - To do this, I first used the spread operator however I quickly noticed that I was not getting the results I expected and the original object was still being changed when I spliced the cloned object.
 - Upon researching this I realised the issue was that my animals object was actually a nested object.
-When you have a nested object and you copy it, nested objects inside that object will not be copied Therefore, if you change the nested object, you will change it for both instances.
+When you have a nested object and you copy it, nested objects inside that object will not be copied.
+Therefore, if you change the nested object, you will change it for both instances.
 - To fix this I had to make a deep clone of the nested object by stringifying the object and parsing it right after - JSON.parse(JSON.stringify(a)).
 The following article was very useful : [How to differentiate between deep and shallow copies in JavaScript](https://www.freecodecamp.org/news/copying-stuff-in-javascript-how-to-differentiate-between-deep-and-shallow-copies-b6d8c1ef09cd/)

 #### Username Input Data Validation
-- In order prevent the user saving a blank username to the leaderboard I wrote javaScript to prevent the score saving to the leaderboard if the text input value equaled an empty string.
+- In order to prevent the user saving a blank username to the leaderboard I wrote javaScript to prevent the score saving to the leaderboard if the text input value equaled an empty string.
 - However when I put my project into the peer review slack channel one of my peers kindly tested this validation and was able to save a blank username by inputting an empty space and then saving.
-- In order to fix this I did a bit of research found that the trim function could be used to prevent whitespace from being saved.
+- In order to fix this I did a bit of research and found that the trim function could be used to prevent whitespace from being saved.
 I was able to amend my function to include this and now the username will only save if a character is inputted.

 ### Known Bugs
 There are no known bugs.